North–South Axis

-The North–South Axis is a tram tunnel in Brussels, Belgium, which crosses the city centre from North to South between Brussels-North railway station and Albert premetro station.
+The North–South Axis is a tram tunnel in Brussels, Belgium, which crosses the city centre from north to south between Brussels-North railway station and Albert premetro station.

 The first section of this tunnel was opened on 4 October 1976 between Brussels-North and Lemonnier premetro station.
 It was then expanded to Albert in 1993.
-It is currently used by tram routes 3, 4, 51 and 82 as well as evening routes 31, 32 and 33.
-Only routes 3, 4 and 33 use the full tunnel.
-Routes 31 and 32 use it between the North and South station, route 51 between Lemonnier and Albert and route 82 between Lemonnier and Brussels-South railway station.
+It is currently used by tram routes 4, 10, 51 and 82.
+Only routes 4 and 10 use the full tunnel.
+Route 51 uses it between Lemonnier and Albert and route 82 between Lemonnier and Brussels-South railway station.